This post may contain affiliate links. Please read our disclosure policy.

-Smooth and creamy mashed sweet potatoes, nutty brown butter and savory fresh sage come together in a beautiful and delicious side dish!
+Smooth and creamy brown butter sage mashed sweet potatoes are what happen when nutty brown butter and savory fresh sage come together in a beautiful and delicious side dish!

 I had to squeeze in just one more side dish before Turkey Day.
 These Brown Butter Sage Mashed Sweet Potatoes are an easy side dish to add to your holiday meal or any night!
 It is easy enough for family dinner (or just yourself) but beautiful and exotic enough for company.